bmolnar91/workbook/module_advanced_enterprise_general.md

 The following 5 concepts make up our SOLID principles:

-1. Single Responsibility:
+1. **Single Responsibility** principle:
    - A class should only have **one responsibility**.
 Furthermore, it should only have **one reason to change**.
    - Benefits:
      - Testing: A class with one responsibility will have far fewer test cases
      - Lower coupling: Less functionality in a single class will have fewer dependencies
      - Organization: Smaller, well-organized classes are easier to search than monolithic ones
    - Book / BookPrinter example

-2. Open/Closed:
+2. **Open/Closed** principle:
    - Open for _extension_, Closed for _modification_
    - In doing so, we stop ourselves from modifying existing code and causing potential new bugs
    - Guitar example

-3. Liskov Substitution:
+3. **Liskov Substitution** principle:
    - If class _A_ is a subtype of class _B_, then we should be able to replace _B_ with A without disrupting the behavior of our program
    - Electric car / Motorcar example

-4. Interface Segregation:
+4. **Interface Segregation** principle:
    - Larger interfaces should be split into smaller ones.
    - By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.
    - Zookeeper / BearPetter example

-5. Dependency Inversion:
+5. **Dependency Inversion** principle:
    - The DIP is neither dependency injection (DI) nor inversion of control (IoC).
 Even so, they all work great together.
    - Simply put, DI is about making software components to explicitly declare their dependencies (or collaborators) through their APIs, instead of acquiring them by themselves.
    - The principle of Dependency Inversion refers to the **decoupling** of software modules.
    - This way, instead of high-level modules depending on low-level modules, both will depend on **abstractions**.
    - With DI, the responsibility of providing the component dependencies and wiring object graphs is transferred from the components to the underlying _injection framework_.

-//In traditional software development, high-level components depend on low-level ones.
+> In traditional software development, high-level components depend on low-level ones.
 Thus, it's hard to reuse the high-level components.
-The DIP is about inverting the classic dependency between high-level and low-level components by abstracting away the interaction between them.//
+The DIP is about inverting the classic dependency between high-level and low-level components by abstracting away the interaction between them.

 #### How would you separate data storage code and business logic code (which uses stored data) in an application?